“Denmark is like a secret little place with its own special language.”helena Christensen

 - They pay the highest taxes in the world for their healthcare, social services, and unemployment.

 - Denmark has a deep folk music history.
-The arts are an important aspect of their lives, and many concerts and music programs can be found for travelers.
+The arts are an essential aspect of their lives, and many concerts and music programs can be found for travelers.

 - The Danes are known for their Folklore and storytelling.
-If you can engage them to share a story, you will be richly rewarded.
+You will be richly rewarded if you can engage them to share a story.

 - Denmark has a heavy seafood and meat diet.

-- The Danes prefer to be left alone, and it appears they would appreciate it if you left their dogs alone too.
+- The Danes prefer to be left alone and would appreciate it if you left their dogs alone too.
 Admire from a distance.

 - The weather can be harsh, and even summers never get that hot.
 Plan layers even for summer travel.